50 Personal Security Tips

 Walk facing oncoming traffic whenever possible, to avoid curb crawlers.

-Be extra careful when using ATM machines.
-Make sure nobody is hovering nearby and don’t count your money in public.
+Be extra careful when using ATMs.
+Ensure nobody is hovering nearby and don’t count your money publicly.

 Trust your instincts and take action if you think you are being followed.
-As confidently as you can, cross the road, turning to see who is behind you.
+As confidently as possible, you can cross the road, turning to see who is behind you.
 If you are still being followed, keep moving.
 Make for a busy area and tell people what is happening.

-Beware of someone (stranger) who warns you of the danger of walking alone and then offers to accompany you.
+Please be aware of someone (a stranger) who warns you of the danger of walking alone and then offers to accompany you.
 This is a ploy some attackers have been known to use.

-How To Know If Someone Is Following You
+[ Read: How To Know If Someone Is Following You ]

 Consider carrying personal protection (firearm, pepper spray, …whatever works for you).

-Don’t drive right up to the bumper of the car in front of you At a red light.
-Leave enough room to maneuver out of your lane in case you have to get away from there..
+Don’t drive right up to the car’s bumper in front of you at a red light.
+Leave enough room to maneuver out of your lane if you have to get away from it.

 Use all of your senses for better situational awareness.
 Visually scan your surroundings.
 Listen to the noises around you.

 Even when living in remote areas, never let your guard down.
-Being isolated may embolden certain opportunist criminals who may be lurking unbeknownst to you.
+Being isolated may embolden certain opportunist criminals lurking unbeknownst to you.

 Keep a dog.
 They tend to bark…